-Is the site easy to find and use?
+The site is easy to find and use.

-- healthfinder.gov was tested with Web users and redesigned so it is easy to understand and navigate.
-The Quick Guide to Healthy Living received a ClearMark Award for its easy-to-read resources and well-organized design.
+- healthfinder.gov was tested with web users and redesigned so it is easy to understand and navigate.
+The Health Topics A to Z received a ClearMark Award for its easy-to-read resources and well-organized design.

 - healthfinder.gov is committed to making its website accessible to the widest possible audience, including individuals with disabilities.

-Is the site evaluated for customer satisfaction and usability?
+The site is evaluated for customer satisfaction and usability.

-- healthfinder.gov is continually tested and revised to make the site more useful for its visitors. website Feedback offers three ways for you to tell us how we’re doing.
+- healthfinder.gov is continually tested and revised to make the site more useful for its visitors.
+Website Feedback lets you to tell us how we’re doing.

-Does the site offer disclaimers and a linking policy?
+The site offers disclaimers and a linking policy.

-- Our disclaimers explain that healthfinder.gov and NHIC are information and referral services only and not meant to take the place of health care or services you may need.
+- Our disclaimers explain that healthfinder.gov is an information and referral service only and is not meant to take the place of health care or services you may need.

-Disclaimer — healthfinder.gov and NHIC are information and referral services only.
+Disclaimer — healthfinder.gov is an information and referral service only.
 We do not give out medical advice or recommend health care products or services.
-Also, healthfinder.gov does not control the content of the Internet sites or organizations listed.
+Also, healthfinder.gov does not control the content of the websites or organizations listed on healthfinder.gov.